byuccl/spydrnet-tmr/docs/symbiflow/index.rst

 As of version 1.11.0, `SpyDrNet <https://byuccl.github.io/spydrnet/docs/stable/index.html>`_ supports the EBLIF netlist format.
 This was done in hope that SpyDrNet-TMR could be used to replicate designs run through Symbiflow.

-**Note:** The following is intended for designs targeted for Xilinx devices.
+**Note 1:** The following is intended for designs targeted for Xilinx devices.
 Other device families have not been tested yet, but can likely follow a similar procedure.

+**Note 2:** This area of Symbiflow was recently renamed to f4pga.
+This may cause one toneed to replace "symbiflow" with "f4pga" in the following.

+**Note 3:** Becoming familiar with Symbiflow by reviewing the various pages `here <https://f4pga-examples.readthedocs.io/en/latest/getting.html#>`_ may be helpful.

 Steps to Replicate Designs Inside of Symbiflow
 -----------------------------------------------